nikhilkalburgi/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

 * Describe concepts using bulleted lists with short, specific sentences, like this one.
 * Every sentence should begin with a bullet point.
 * Avoid long sentences.
 If needed, split them by meaning, concept or context.
 * Avoid first-person sentences when explaining a concept, such as "Imagine you are running an online platform where...".
-Instead, the "It can be considered an online platform where..." approach should be used.
+Instead, the impersonal approach, like “It can be considered an online platform where..." should be used.

 ### Defining titles

 * It's not necessary to add `:` to the end of a title to introduce the bulleted list.
 * Do not use capital letters for words that do not represent a concept.
-For example, the title "File Upload Use Case" should simply be "File upload use case."
+For example, the title "Use Case" should simply be "Use case."
 However, when using "Input Validation" in a title, since it represents a concept by itself, we should opt for "Input Validation overview" in capital letters, for instance.

 ### Using emojis